Tuesday, September 24, 2024

 insular in empathy,

-each teardrop a foamy splash,
+each tear a foamy splash,

-tons and tons in our lifetimes,
+tons and tons in a lifetime,

-but the sadness itself remains,
+but the sadness remains,

 duly unremittent,